The Energy Future

 Our projects can affect local biodiversity and dependent communities.
 We apply stringent standards to help reduce any impacts our operations may have, particularly in critical habitats, which are areas that are rich in biodiversity or under protection.

-We work with several conservation organisations , including Earthwatch, the International Union for Conservation of Nature, The Nature Conservancy, and Wetlands International.
+We work with several conservation organizations, including Earthwatch, the International Union for Conservation of Nature and the Nature Conservancy of Canada.
 Our projects with biodiversity partners include working to restore natural habitats and ecosystems close to our operations.

 Discover more about our work in biodiversity and our projects to protect the land and sea